Portuguese Language

 (Students who had 3-4 years of high school Spanish, or are heritage or native speakers):

-• PORT 1120 - Elementary Portuguese II – This course meets 3 days a week for 3 credit hours and fulfills the Core Curriculum requirement.
-The materials covered are chapters 1 - 8 of the Portuguese textbook which prepares students to take more advanced courses in Portuguese.
-For continuing students, PORT 2115 would be the next course to enroll in.
-Students may only receive credit for PORT 1110 & 1120 - OR - PORT 2110.
+This course meets 3 days a week for 3 credit hours and fulfills the Core Curriculum requirement.
+Alternately, the course is also offered fully online.
+The materials covered are chapters 1 - 8 of the Portuguese textbook, Ponto de Encontro which prepares students to take more advanced courses in Portuguese.
+For continuing students, PORT 2211 or PORT 2140 would be the next course to enroll in.

-• PORT 2120 – Intensive Portuguese for Spanish Speakers – This course meets 5 days a week for 6 credit hours that satisfies the requirement for the Spanish major two years language study.
-Materials covered are chapters 1 - 15 of the Portuguese textbook.
+This course meets 3 days a week for 6 credit hours that satisfies the requirement for the Spanish major two years language study.
+Materials covered are chapters 1 - 15 of the Portuguese textbook, Ponto de Encontro.
 This is an accelerated language class for Spanish speakers with strong language skills.
 For continuing students, PORT 301 would be the next course to enroll in.
-Students may only receive credit for this course - OR - PORT 2110 & 2115.

 Beginning Portuguese Language courses for language learning beginners